FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 Boot priority determines the order in which a computer's system firmware (BIOS or UEFI) checks devices (such as hard drives, USB drives, or network interfaces) to find a bootable operating system, allowing you to choose which device the system will attempt to boot from first.

-We will change our boot priority to USB so that our system will boot from there first, before trying it's default OS, in my case Windows 11.
+We will change our boot priority to USB so that our system will boot from there first, before trying its default OS, in my case Windows 11.

 ## **Secure Boot Theory**